 (2) Effective immediately, when an employee leaves the Fire Department, or is promoted to Fire Captain, that employee's approved Kelly Day selections will be offered to the next senior person(s) in the shift whose Kelly Day requests were denied because the available slots had been filled.
-This same process will be used to offer all of the previously approved vacation day slots being vacated.
-Kelly Day slots not selected will be available for vacation slots on a first come basis.
+This same process will be used to offer all of the previously approved personal leave slots being vacated.
+Kelly Day slots not selected will be available for personal leave slots on a first come basis.

-(3) Fire Department's hours of duty time for fire prevention, training, maintenance and supply, and general services personnel is a 40 hour week with the hours of work being 8:00 a.m. until 5:00 p.m., Monday through Friday, with one hour off for lunch each day, except insofar as fire prevention personnel may work variable hours within a normal duty week.
+(3) Fire Department's hours of duty time for staff personnel is a 40-hour week with the hours of work being 8:00 a.m. until 5:00 p.m., Monday through Friday, with one hour off for lunch each day, except insofar as staff personnel may work variable hours within a normal duty week.